ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

         - Older Radios or those with only a Menu key will need to long-press the Menu key to access the System Menu.
         - Consult your Radio User's Manual on how to get to the System Menu.
     2. Press the Page Key until you get to the Hardware page.
-    3. Scroll down until you see the Baudrate setting.
+    3. Scroll down until you reach the Baudrate setting.
     4. Press the Enter Key.
     5. Use the Scroll wheel to change and select the Baudrate you want to use.
     6. Press Enter Key once to apply the changes.